wpmetabox/docsv2/docs/fields/file-input.md

 import Screenshots from '@site/src/components/Screenshots';

 The file input field creates a simple text input for uploading a single file.
 You can select a file from the Media Library or enter a file URL directly (even a URL for a file hosted on another website).
+After selecting from the Media Library, the input file URL will be pasted into the input and is saved into the database.

 ## Screenshots